Funding Resources for Post-Baccalaureate Students

 SES Scholarship Opportunities

-• Applicants to the Elementary Education Teacher Certification Post-Baccalaureate are invited to apply to the WEA Scholars Program soon after the admissions deadline
+Applicants to the Elementary Education Teacher Certification Post-Baccalaureate will be invited to apply for the WEA Fellows Program during the admissions process.
+Selected applicants will demonstrate a combination of the following:

 Available to currently enrolled students, scholarships awarded annually: